miztizm/obsidian-markdown-visibility/README.md

 A: Yes.
 Settings → Markdown Visibility → Granular Controls.

 **Q: Does it work in Source mode?**
-A: It works best in Live Preview mode.
+A: It works best in editor mode.

 **Q: Can I hide the ribbon icon?**
 A: Yes.
 Settings → Markdown Visibility → Interface Options → Show ribbon icon.